mahmoud/wapiti/README.md

 results).

 - `get_random(limit)` : returns a list of `PageIdentifiers` for random pages.
-- `get_category_pages(category, limit)` : returns a list of `PageIdentifiers` for the articles or talk pages in a category.
+- `get_category_articles(category, limit)` : returns a list of `PageIdentifiers` for the articles or talk pages in a category.
 If you are interested in getting pages beyond of the main and talk namespace, try `get_category`.
-- `get_category_pages_recursive(category, limit)` : returns a list of `PageIdentifiers` for the articles or talk pages in a category and its subcategories.
+- `get_category_articles_recursive(category, limit)` : returns a list of `PageInfos` for the articles in a category and its subcategories.
 If you are interested in getting pages beyond of the main and talk namespace, try `get_category_recursive`.
 - `get_transcludes(page, limit)` : returns a list of `PageIdentifiers` for the articles that embed (transclude) a page.
 For example, see the pages that embed [Template:Infobox](http://en.wikipedia.org/wiki/Special:WhatLinksHere/Template:Infobox) with `client.get_transcludes('Infobox')`.
 - `get_backlinks(page, limit)` : returns a list of `PageIdentifiers` for pages that internally link back to a page.
 For example, see the pages that [link to 'Coffee'](http://en.wikipedia.org/wiki/Special:WhatLinksHere/Coffee) with `client.get_backlinks('Coffee')`.
 - `get_revision_infos(page, limit)` : returns a list of `RevisionInfos` for a page's revisions.